I get this question a lot when I work with yoga teachers: Should I have my offering always for sale or should I have it only on a limited basis?

 The other time you will know it’s time to make a change is when you hear from your students and the writing's on the walls from them.
 This is the voice you want to listen to loud and clear!
 And what leads me to my announcement:

-I’m going back to an open/closed model for my membership Thrive and the reason is because my members and potential members told me this…even though they didn’t know it.
+I landed on an open/closed model for my membership and the reason is because my members and potential members told me this…even though they didn’t know it.
 Let me explain:

 This had some to do with the way the content is presented and of course I have updated this as well but this can be addressed with onboarding.
 The onboarding I have for Thrive is automated and that won’t change, but now there’s more involved.
 It’s not just emails and videos anymore…now there will be a New Member Welcome Party where new members can introduce themselves, meet other Thrivers, and ask questions about where to get started or anything else they have about Thrive.

-I couldn’t do welcome parties for each person who joined Thrive when it was always open because that wouldn’t make sense, but I can when there is a cohort of people who join at one time.
+I couldn’t do welcome parties for each person who joined the membership when it was always open because that wouldn’t make sense, but I can when there is a cohort of people who join at one time.
 And I can’t wait for the first New Member Welcome Party!

 But before you go and create a Welcome Party for your membership, make sure this is something your members would want.
 Most yoga memberships do not need a community element so that means the welcome party wouldn’t make sense either.
 This only matters if community is part of your offering.
 You don’t need to waste time and energy on this if no one will show up or want this as part of the offering.